ZhaoJiaxin107/UStudy/README.md

 * Online courses | Free Courses | Job Courses: the mouse slides to different options, the section displays corresponding courses.

 * Go back to top

+* Judge whether the phone number and password of the local storage exist.
+If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login and registration will be displayed

 #### Registration page